 Alternative Natural Gas Applications Workshop

-This workshop funded by the UEF will identify current and potential alternative uses of natural gas (NG) and determine which have the highest impact and lowest technical impediments.
-Deliverables include a technical roadmap for NG utilization.
+This workshop funded by the UEF identified current and potential alternative uses of natural gas (NG) and determined which have the highest impact and lowest technical impediments.
+Deliverables will include a technical roadmap for NG utilization.
+Proceedings from the workshop are available now.

-This workshop funded by the United Engineering Foundation (UEF) will identify all of the current and potential alternative uses of natural gas (NG) and determine which alternative uses have the highest impact and lowest technical impediments.
-Speakers and panelists will present on the following topics: stationary energy generation, transportation energy generation, and chemical synthesis.
+This workshop funded by the United Engineering Foundation (UEF) identified current and potential alternative uses of natural gas (NG) and determined which alternative uses have the highest impact and lowest technical impediments.
+Speakers and panelists presented on the following topics: stationary energy generation, transportation energy generation, and chemical synthesis.
+Presentations are available now (links to proceedings in right sidebar as well as at the bottom of this page; links to presentations also in agenda).

 - Billy Bardin (Dow)